JioMeet/JioLocalizationSDK_REACT/README.md

 <h1 align="center" style="border-bottom: none">
     <b>
-        <a href="https://localization-platform.sit.translate.jio">Jiotranslate for React</a><br>
+        <a href="https://localization-platform.sit.translate.jio">JioTranslate for React</a><br>
     </b>
-    The Jiotranslate i18n SDK for React
+    The JioTranslate i18n SDK for React
     <br>
 </h1>

-# What is Jiotranslate for React?
+# What is JioTranslate for React?

-React integration library of Jiotranslate.
+React integration library of JioTranslate.
 This package makes it super simple to add i18n to your React app!

 ## Installation